 - Install a baby gate that separates animals from each other

-- Place a see-through screen upon the door, which prevents either animal from getting to the other side.
+- Place a see-through screen on the door, which prevents either animal from getting to the other side.

 If you notice an issue, immediately return both animals to the safety of their bases, then repeat this process at another time.

 Repeat the introduction stage until both animals are content with the presence of the other.
-Make sure that you reward both animals when they are calm, quiet, and non-aggressive towards the other animal.
+Make sure that you reward both animals when they are calm, quiet, and non-aggressive toward the other animal.

-Please Note: If the dog is not contained during this stage, it is important that owners keep them on a leash at all times, to avoid the dog tries chasing the Maine Coon cat.
+Please Note: If the dog is not contained during this stage, it is important that owners keep them on a leash at all times, to avoid the dog trying to chase the Maine Coon cat.